 This page contains affiliate links.
 For more information please read my Disclosure Policy.

 Raspberries are easily one of my favorite berries when it comes to sauces, they’re tart, sweet, and the color is gorgeous.
-They’re also super delicate, which means they break down when cooked, making them perfect for a glaze.
+They’re also super delicate, which means they break down when cooked, making them ideal for whipping up a raspberry sauce for meatballs..
 (Learn more about raspberries in Summer Berries: A Complete Guide).

 - Raspberries – The key component obviously in raspberry glazed meatballs, fresh raspberries are ideal.

 - Brown sugar – In addition to making berries delicious, as it dissolves into the liquid it makes it syrupy, and as it reduces, that syrup thickens.

 - Soy sauce – Salt and umami, soy sauce was the perfect choice to bring the sugar and berries from sweet sauce to savory glaze.